 Roundtrip Cruises

-- Best for: Travelers who want the convenience of flying in and out of the same city.
+Travelers who want the convenience of flying in and out of the same city.

-- Top Departure Cities:
+Top Departure Cities

-- Seattle, WA: Offers larger ships with more amenities, like waterslides and go-kart tracks.
+Seattle, WA: Offers larger ships with more amenities, like waterslides and go-kart tracks.

-- Vancouver, BC: Known for smoother sailing through the Inside Passage and smaller, more intimate ships.
+Vancouver, BC: Known for smoother sailing through the Inside Passage and smaller, more intimate ships.

-Drawbacks: Roundtrip cruises from Seattle often spend less time in Alaskan ports and may skip highlights like Glacier Bay National Park.
+Roundtrip cruises from Seattle often spend less time in Alaskan ports and may skip highlights like Glacier Bay National Park.

-Great Roundtrip Options for 2025:
+Great Roundtrip Options for 2025

 Princess Cruise